 Saigon Central Post Office: Unique Constructions in Ho Chi Minh

 Saigon Central Post Office (Vietnamese: Bưu Điện Trung Tâm Sài Gòn) is one of the typical architectural works in Ho Chi Minh City, located at No 2, Công Xã Pari (Public Square of Paris), District 1.
-This is a building built by the French in about five years (1886–1891) with European style according to the design project of architect Villedieu and his assistant Foulhoux.
-This is a Western-style architecture combined with Eastern decoration.
+This building was built by French in about five years (1886–1891) with European style according to the design project of architect Villedieu and his assistant Foulhoux.
+The post office is in a Western-style architecture combined with Eastern decoration.

 Outside, the front of the building is decorated with rectangular boxes, on which the inventors of the telegraph and electricity industries are listed.
 On the boxes are covered with images of men and women wearing a laurel wreath, on the arc of the house with a large clock.

 Inwardly, on both sides of the high walls are two historical maps named: Saigon et ses environs (roughly translated: Saigon and its surroundings), 1892 and Lignes télégraphiques du Sud Vietnam et du Cambodge (roughly translated: Telegraph line of South Vietnam and Cambodia), 1936.